georgia-tech-db/evadb/docs/source/overview/model-inference.rst

 .. note::

-   Go over our :ref:`Usecases<chatgpt-postgres>` to check variety ways of utlizing models in real-world use cases.
+   Go over our :ref:`Usecases<chatgpt-postgres>` to check more ways of utlizing models in real-world use cases.